-There were 64 breeding bird species and 15 migrant species detected in the Cleared/ Overbank Area during the point counts conducted from 2003 to 2015.
-During the first few years of monitoring, common species (based on abundance and detection frequency) were red-winged blackbirds, blue grosbeaks, killdeer, western kingbirds, and brownheaded cowbirds.
-Common species by 2015 were yellow-breasted chats, spotted towhees, black-headed grosbeaks, mourning doves, common yellowthroats, and black-chinned hummingbirds.
-These results are illustrated in the shade plot in Figure 7, which shows the average number of birds detected per point (relative abundance) of the 50 most abundant species over the course of monitoring.
+There were 66 breeding bird species and 16 migrant species detected in the Cleared/ Overbank Area during the point counts conducted from 2003 to 2016.
+During the first few years of monitoring, common breeding species (based on abundance and detection frequency) were red-winged blackbirds, blue grosbeaks, killdeer, western kingbirds, and brown-headed cowbirds.
+Common species by 2016 were yellow-breasted chats, spotted towhees, black-headed grosbeaks, mourning doves, blue grosbeaks, and black-chinned hummingbirds.
+These results are illustrated in the shade plot in Figure 7, which shows the average number of birds detected per point (relative abundance) of the most abundant species (generally \geq 8 detections over the course of monitoring).
 The darker shades in each cell represent higher abundance at that sample point.

 Species composition was analyzed using a Bray-Curtis similarity matrix which examines species similarity between years.
-Statistical analysis found a significant difference in species composition over time (P<0.001) within the Cleared/Overbank Area.
+Statistical analysis found a significant difference in species composition over time (R=0.554, P<0.001) within the Cleared/Overbank Area.
 Pairwise testing identified the highest similarities between years 2003 and 2004 and between years 2012, 2013, and 2014.
-For the most part, these results are illustrated in the Multidimensional Scaling (MDS) configuration in Figure 8 (note that the configuration may not exactly represent statistical results because MDS analysis uses means, unlike pairwise testing, and therefore variances may differ).
+For the most part, these results are illustrated in the Multi-dimensional Scaling (MDS) configuration in Figure 8 (note that the configuration may not exactly represent statistical results because MDS analysis uses means, unlike pairwise testing, and therefore variances may differ).
 MDS ordination ranks similarities and the associated configuration can be interpreted in terms of relative similarity of samples to each other (Clarke et al. 2014).
 For example, in this case it can be interpreted that species composition in 2005 and 2006 was less similar than all other years of monitoring.
 Species composition followed a continual change over time and began to become more similar starting in 2010 or 2011.
 Stress is the measure of distortion in the configuration.
 A stress factor of <0.5 gives an excellent representation; MDS analysis of this data had a stress of 0.07.
-The length and change in direction of the line between years illustrates the degree and relative change in species composition each year (e.g., starting in 2003 and ending in 2015).
+The length and change in direction of the line between years illustrates the degree and relative change in species composition each year (e.g., starting in 2003 and ending in 2016).
 Size of overlay circles associated with each year represent abundance of 4 species, each of which was a species detected in the 4 most common guilds.
 In this case, abundance of black-chinned humming birds (edge guild) increased with time while abundance of red-winged blackbirds (water guild) decreased with time after peaking in 2005.

 Figure 7.
-Shade plot of the 50 most abundant species detected in the Cleared/Overbank Area by sample and year; darker shades in each cell represent higher abundance of that species.
+Shade plot of the most abundant species detected in the Cleared/Overbank Area by sample and year; darker shades in each cell represent higher abundance of that species.
 See Appendix B for species codes.

 Figure 8.
-MDS ordination of 13 years of species abundance data based on Bray-Curtis similarities within the Cleared/Overbank Area (stress=0.07).
-Overlay circles associated with each year represent abundance of 4 of the species detected.
+MDS ordination of 14 years of species abundance data based on Bray-Curtis similarities within the Cleared/Overbank Area (stress=0.07).
+Overlay circles associated with each year represent relative abundance of 4 of the species detected (BCHU=Black-chinned hummingbird, MODO=Mourning dove, YBCH=Yellow-breasted chat, RWBL=Red-winged blackbird).